bryce-hoehn/WikiScape/docs/WIKIPEDIA_RATE_LIMITS.md

 **Used for**: Trending articles

 **Current Implementation**: Uses `actionAxiosInstance` to ensure serial requests (complies with "wait for each request to finish" requirement).
 Tries to fetch current date first, falls back to previous day if unavailable, then uses cached data.
 Retries every 15 minutes until successful (no rate limit on Pageviews API).
 Once successful, stops retrying until midnight UTC.
+This is a single-request operation (not batched).

 ### Commons Action API (`commons.wikimedia.org/w/api.php`)